-I don’t think it was anything anyone meant to do.
-In fact, it is a common reaction to trauma.
-I have personally experienced it in my life several times.
+Hiding is a common reaction to trauma.
+I have personally experienced it in my life many, many times.
 When we face traumatic experiences, we become so overwhelmed we just want safety and we will do whatever it takes to get that sense of safety.
 We call this PTSD in modern times.
 It’s not a wrong response, it just happens.
 But I know from my own experiences, while God completely understands that deep psychological reaction (He made us after all and certainly understands this reaction to trauma), He never intended us to get stuck there or worse, to live out our lives there.

 PTSD has a pattern to it.
 At first, it is just the psychological reaction.
 The need for safety is of utmost importance as healing cannot come until the person perceives they are “safe”, whatever that means to that person.
 On a temporary basis, this is all part of the healing process.
 Once the person has a sense of safety, the ideal situation is they can go through the process of healing from the trauma and relating to their new experiences as separate from the trauma.
 This takes time and is a very important process that must be thoroughly experienced; denying the trauma, cutting off support or shutting down all stop the process.
 Ultimately, God is our safe place and the only safe place.
 The only way to successfully handle trauma is to go to Him to be healed and protected by His power.

-But if one does not truly trust God and stays in the trauma reaction too long, cannot find a “safe” place, shuts down in denial and/or cannot accept loving support, they can get stuck.
+But if one does not truly trust God and stays in the trauma reaction too long (cannot find a “safe” place, shuts down in denial and/or cannot accept loving support) they can get stuck.
 They begin to create new ways of being that accommodate the reaction.
 One goes from simply reacting to trauma to making the trauma and the trauma-reaction part of who they are.
 At that point, self-centeredness takes a prominent place and the need for “safety”, whatever that represents, becomes the most important thing to that person.
 Life becomes measured by what is perceived as safe and self-protection becomes the main focus.
 It’s a vicious cycle that perpetuates itself.
 The greatest problem with this is it is a sinful reaction and satan thrives on it.
 Unfortunately, by not turning to God to be our safety we open the door wide open to demonic oppression and bondage in ourselves and our family.

-I can see how the church fell into a need for safety following not just one horrific world war but two.
-However, there is an element to God’s plan that is higher than just psychological.

 God, having created us, can do much more than help us move on after trauma.
 He can heal the deep, life-threatening wounds to the psyche that trauma brings and even re-create places that were blown apart by devastating blows.
 He gives understanding of things that are incomprehensible and a peace that goes to core of the pain.
 He assures us with His Presence when we think we cannot make it another step and restores us to strength when we think we may never recover.
 He then teaches us to not just survive but to conquer and triumph in victory over the storm that creates such trauma.
 He also promises in His Word to be our Defender and to exact vengeance on our behalf.
 But we can only receive what we believe.

 Our perception of God is what determines our understanding of God which determines how we react to what happens around us.
 He is powerful and Almighty but He is also our loving Father.
 When we see God in that loving Father role, then we know that no matter what we face, He will help us.
 When we see God as less than that loving Father, we reduce Him to a powerful entity in the sky that must be appeased.
 A child who goes through a traumatic experience will run to a loving father but away from one she perceives as unloving.
-I believe this is where the western church found herself in the early 1900’s after two wars and a depression.
-Instead of running to God, the church pulled away.
-Having a wrong understanding of God brought them to the perception that He wasn’t as good as they thought He was.
+Having a wrong understanding of God brings us to the perception that He wasn’t as good as we thought He was.
 Having decided God wasn’t protecting us very well, we make our own “safe” places (false refuges, a form of idolatry).

 God has been misunderstood long enough.
 He desires His Bride to know Him in truth in a time that is growing more dangerous and traumatic by the moment.
 This time we cannot pull back to a safe place and lock our doors.
 The current storms have invaded our carefully constructed “safe” places.
 Our only choices are to succumb to evil or look to God.
-And when we look to Him as He really is we find He is not just an all-powerful entity that sits above us ruling the cosmos from a distance.
-He is our LOVING FATHER.
+And when we look to Him as He really is we find He is NOT an all-powerful entity that sits above us ruling the cosmos from a distance; He is our LOVING FATHER.
 Some of us don’t have a clear concept of a loving father but He is more than willing to show us when we ask.
-As an Almighty God and a loving Father, He has the power to heal and the love that forgives and restores us into His way, which is beyond any supposed safe place we could construct for ourselves.
+As an Almighty God and a loving Father, He has the power to protect, defend and heal and the love to forgive and restore us into His original design for us.
+This is beyond any supposed safe place we could construct for ourselves.

 The reality is we are in a constant epic conflict with the forces of evil and it is our Father’s goal to teach us how to be strong and effective in that conflict.
 He is good and He loves us deeply.
-He is also God, the Most High, and as His children we are targets of His arch-enemy who hates Him just as deeply as He loves us.
-We will suffer trials and hardships, just as Jesus suffered in His role in the conflict, but just as the Father brought Jesus out a conqueror, so He will bring us out the same.
+He is also God, the Most High, and as His children we are targets of His arch-enemy who burns with a deeply contemptuous hatred for Him and us.
+We will suffer trials and hardships, just as Jesus suffered in His role in the conflict.
+But just as the Father brought Jesus out a conqueror, so He will bring us out the same.
 He has all power and authority and as His children, He gives us the same.
 Knowing He is for us and loves us is what brings us through the trauma to healing and back to strength again.
 It’s the same path Jesus traveled and He promised He would help us through it by sending us the Holy Spirit.
 In this time of great upheaval and chaos, He will draw us to Himself, love us to strength and teach us how to rise above the storm with Him.
 Just as is demonstrated in Acts 19, we will come through unharmed.
 Though satan rages, we have nothing to fear, our Father is with us!